seventwentyseven/rz-bot-old/README.md

 Clone repo
 download python3.9
-execute python3.9 -m pip install -r ext/requirements.txt import table in ext folder named discord.sql implement patch located at ext/verificationpatch.md, how to do it?
+execute python3.9 -m pip install -r ext/requirements.txt import table in ext/discord.sql to your gulag db implement patch located at ext/verificationpatch.md, how to do it?
 It's explained in this file. copy ext/config.sample.py to base folder and rename it to config.py run bot with python3.9 main.py